Skip to navigation Skip to content

 Where staff of the organisation have not signed the application form as 'the applicant', any formal correspondence returned from the organisation regarding the child's care may be accepted.
 This is sufficient evidence that the information in the claim about the customer is correct.

 The State Care customer needs to be PIT linked to a person record.
+To create the PIT link, go to Step 6.

-Applying PIT links + Read more ...
+Applying PIT links when in care of an organisation + Read more ...

 Processing Team: Typically done by specialised processing teams in a service centre or Smart Centre.
 Unless otherwise stated, all service delivery staff may complete this step if they are trained.

-Identify which state/territory welfare department is responsible for the customer, to ensure the organisation has not already been added as a person in all environments.
+Identify which state/territory department is responsible for the customer, to ensure the organisation has not already been added as a person in all environments.
 Undertake a national search on the Name Search (IN) screen in the ISS (for ABSTUDY) system.
 Use PER as the search type.

-• enter the organisation details on the IN screen:
+• Enter the organisation details on the IN screen:

 • First Name or Initial: field, Department of